joshgerdes/jekyll-uno/_drafts/azure-optimisation-engine.md

 ##### Azure Automation - Credentials

-When we set up the Azure SQL database earlier, as part of the Azure Optimization setup, we configured the SQL Admin account and password, these credentials are stored and used by the Runbooks in the Azure Automation credential pane.
+When we set up the Azure SQL database earlier, as part of the Azure Optimisation setup, we configured the SQL Admin account and password, these credentials are stored and used by the Runbooks in the Azure Automation credential pane.

 ![Azure Automation - Credentials](/uploads/aoe-credentials.png "Azure Automation - Credentials")